Kattusite/linguistics-db/README.md

 Use .pbox.label.active instead of .pbox-label.pbox-label-active  -- Many of my CSS classes should overlap but I end up copy-pasting them instead
 * Add Headings to the results pane (and generally reorganize - perhaps split into a query tab on the left and a results tab on the right. ) -- Headings for "implicational", "logical", "list"
 Also add prefix-type headings to each result so it is immediately obvious which each does-- for instance (AND), (OR), (A->B), (B->A)
-* BUG: Clicking ".. languages matched .." now RESUBMITS the post request, even if the query terms have changed, so it replaces the entire pane with possibly new (undesired) results.
-Instead I should make it so that the language lists are always generated and sent, but they are hidden until the ".. languages matched .." button is clicked.
-The "Toggle List Mode" button can probably be eliminated entirely.
-Also give the "... languages matched..." button a pointer cursor instead of select pointer.
 * Add more info to the replies (Have the server help generate them dynamically) -- FOr instance, Most languages (28 / 34) contain at least 1 of unrounded high central vowels --> Most languages (28 / 34) contain at least 1 of unrounded high central vowels (like [a, e, i, o, u])